 Seminary Project Labs Workshops

 During 2010–2011, I developed and taught a series of workshops titled the Seminary Project Labs.
 All of the sessions were webcasted.
-Links to the archived webcasts are below.
-The webcasts are mirrored on two different sites, so if there are any issues with one site try the other.
+Mirrored links to the archived webcasts are available below.

 |Date||Session Title||Duration (mm:ss)||Site 1||Site 2|